Restore Function and Appearance with Customized Dentures

 Traditional removable dentures are held in place using a combination of natural suction and dental adhesives.
 This allows patients to remove their dentures at night for cleaning.
 With proper care, traditional dentures can last between five and ten years.

-For patients looking for more stability, our doctors also offer implant-supported dentures.
+For patients looking for more stability, our practice also offer implant-supported dentures.
 Dental implants are tiny posts placed in the jaw.
 Because these posts fuse with the surrounding bone, implant-supported dentures remain securely in place and will never shift or slip.
 Implant-supported restorations guard against the bone atrophy that results from long-term tooth loss.
 This can also preserve your oral health by preventing remaining teeth from shifting, loosening, and falling out.
 Although your implant-supported denture may need to be replaced over time, it will maintain a precise and comfortable fit.

 Types of Dentures